image

 Back to Table of Contents

-There is nothing wrong with that!
+There is absolutely nothing wrong with that!

 At Rittners Floral School, we enjoy having students attend our programs with many differing goals.
 For example, sometimes people will take our courses simply to get out of the house, meet new people and have some well deserved fun!!

-Our courses are a nice way to reduce stress, and it is not uncommon for us to have students attend who need and want to relax and enjoy.
+Our courses are a great way to reduce stress, and it is not uncommon for us to have students attend who need and want to relax and enjoy.
 Our programs allow them to enjoy the thrill of accomplishment and mastery of new skills, yet do so in a pleasant and non threatening environment.

-We also sometimes have students take our courses from other countries who use our programs to learn American holidays and customs...to become acquainted with American Culture and as an opportunity to make new friends and practice English.
+We also sometimes have students take our courses from other cultures who use our programs to learn American holidays and customs...to become acquainted with American Culture and as an opportunity to make new friends and practice English.

 Back to Table of Contents